Greenwich House Pottery

 • No outside clay or glaze is allowed.
 Any exceptions must have prior approval from the Studio Manager.

-• Unglazed washes & slips are not food safe.
+• Unglazed washes & slips may not be not food safe.

 • Always leave lids on clay and glaze buckets to avoid drying out and contamination.

 • Do not thin glazes.
-Ask Studio Technicians for assistance if you have questions about glaze consistency.
+Ask Studio Technicians if you have questions about glaze consistency.